lijikun/orca-linux-deployment/README.md

 For deployment of parallelized [ORCA](https://orcaforum.cec.mpg.de/) on Linux-x64 computers.

+# For orca version 4

+# For orca version 3

 Tested to work on Debian 8 and CentOS 7, with ORCA 3.0.3.

 1. ORCA 3.0.3 requires OpenMPI 1.6.5 for multithreaded computing.
 Download openmpi-1.6.5 source code: